What is the PITI payment?

 Monthly mortgage insurance

 The other option is for borrowers to pay their mortgage insurance monthly and include it in their total monthly payment.
 In these cases, mortgage insurance would be included as part of the total PITI payment for the loan.
 This could be a good option for buyers who have limited cash to close but have a low debt-to-income ratio.

 Monthly mortgage insurance has the added bonus that it can be removed from the loan.
 Once the loan amount dips below 80% of the home value, the borrower can request that mortgage insurance be removed.
 When that happens, the monthly payment for the loan will actually go down!
 This makes monthly mortgage insurance a great option for borrowers who intend to stay in the home for a very long time, the payment will be reduced over time, and you can lock in an affordable interest rate for the long term.

 What is not included in your mortgage PITI payment?

 There are two things that are not included in your monthly payment that you should be aware of.

 The first is your home maintenance costs.
 These will vary every year and will depend on how old your home is, but a good rule of thumb is to budget 1-2% a year.
 We recommend checking out our home maintenance checklist to understand what to expect.

 Your payment also doesn’t include any utility payments.
 Power, water, gas, internet, and cable/satellite can add up quickly.
-If you’ve paid these as a renter you’ll have a good idea what they cost.
-Otherwise ask around so you can budget accordingly.
+If you’ve paid these as a renter, you’ll have a good idea of what they cost.
+Otherwise, ask around so you can budget accordingly.